hörbert pcb v2.0

 Expansion Port

-There are 2 I/O lines available at the expansion port, one of which is connected to the ESP32, the other to the I/O controller.
-The power supply of the expansion port is switchable, so that external expansions do not have to be permanently supplied with power.
-Of course, the i2c bus is also connected here.
+The Expansion Port provides 2 I/O lines, one of which is connected to the ESP32 and the other to the I/O controller.
+The power supply of the Expansion Port is switchable, so external expansions do not have to be powered permanently.
+Of course, the I2C bus is also available here.

 Expansion Port

-The SD card slot is equipped for 1-bit communication.
-The Card Detection Switch is connected, but is no longer used in new firmware versions.
-The Write Protect switch is not connected because SD card extensions and micro SD cards do not support it anyway.
-Attention, trap!
-IO2 is connected here, so a programming cable at the Tinkerport can interfere with the function of the SD card.
+The SD-Card Slot is equipped for 1-bit communication.
+The Card Detection Switch is connected but is no longer used in new firmware versions.
+The Write Protect Switch is not connected because SD-Card extensions and Micro-SD Cards do not support it anyway.

 SD-Card slot

-Reverse polarity protection via FET saves us the voltage drop caused by a diode in series connection.
+The reverse polarity protection via FET saves us the voltage drop caused by a diode in series.

 Reverse protection